Chapter 20:

 Lilly's feet carried her forward while her mind was still deciding whether to be brave.
 "Reina," she said, not quite a question, the name itself demanding answers.
 “Where’s my sister?”

 Midori's fists clenched until bone showed through skin.
 He opened his mouth, closed it, then finally pushed the words out like they were stones.
-"We got separated from Ren and your sister in the chaos.
-And Yuka…" His voice cracked on the name.
+"We got separated from Ren and your sister.
+And Fujimori…" His voice cracked on the name.
 "She’s gone.
-We lost her."
+She’s dead."

 Lilly’s ears filled with that fizzy hum you get before you faint.
 It seemed wrong that the machines still hummed in the background, that a strip of cheap promotional flags along the canopy still flapped in a breeze.

 The guilt slammed into her like a physical blow.
 Lilly’s hands trembled where they pressed into the seam of her jeans.
 She had spent years accepting her sister's protection without question, mistaking dependence for closeness.
 It had felt like love then.
-Now it tasted like rotten fruit in her mouth.
+Now it tasted like ash in her mouth.

 "The explosion," Midori said at last, his gaze fixed somewhere beyond their circle.
 "The house came down.
 Everything after that is just… fragments."